Our simple and clear food allergen and ingredient icons

 from printed ingredient labels and menus all for £1 per day*.

-For some people, something as simple as getting a takeaway or buying a home-made cake can be scary and even life-threatening prospect.
+For some people, something as simple as buying a pre-packed sandwich can be a life-threatening prospect.

-So whether you bake cakes for a living, run a children's nursery, or manage a busy deli, cafe or takeaway, it's crucial to fulfil your labelling obligations to keep your clients safe, and ensure your business avoids serious financial penalties (and potentially criminal offences) that could befall the unwary.
+So whether you sell home-made cakes for a living or manage a large deli or cafe, it's crucial to fulfil your labelling obligations to keep your clients safe, and ensure your business avoids serious financial penalties (and potentially criminal offences) that could befall the unwary.

 Whether you're a sole trader or a multi-venue retailer, you simply have to treat these labelling rules as a priority, but at Allergen Checker we understand that doing this alone can prove a bit of a headache.
 Keeping track of your product lists, and the ingredients you choose (and sometimes chop and change) for particular dishes, can easily descend into chaos!